DaniBodor/MitoticScoring/README.md

 ### Step 2: score events
 Next, you will be prompted to input observations to track.
 Any of these can remain empty or be edited at will.
 Hit OK to progress.
+I included an option to mark cells as 'skipped' because undoing is not really possible in this macro (as is often the case in ImageJ).
+So instead of trying to undo or delete or something, just mark cell as 'skipped' and then in the end delete it from your excel file.
+There is also an option to mark cells as 'highlighted'.
+The idea of this is to allow you to easily keep track of cells that you may want to use for a presentation/paper or for whatever other reason want to look back at later on.
 <img src="Images/ObservationsChecklist.png" width=25%>
 **NOTE:** I created a default observation list that I think covers a lot of potential events that you may want to keep track of.
 Because any of them can remain empty, I think it doesn't matter if you are not interested in some/most of these for you experiment.
 Nevertheless, if you want to add options, declutter the list, or make a completely different list, [here are instructions to do so](https://github.com/DaniBodor/MitoticScoring/#use-custom-observation-list).